riversedge/YarboInfo/login/README.txt

   and that you base64-encode the raw RSA ciphertext (no extra headers).
 Also ensure the plaintext string matches exactly (no extra whitespace, unicode normalization, or character encoding differences).

-Note: I did not include the asset PEM(s) because they were not present in dart.zip.
-Use the rsa_public_key.pem from your apktool_out assets.